 Please be considerate of others in your child’s class.
 Do not send your child to school if he or she has a fever or “is coming down with something.”
 Primary children with a colored discharge from the nose should stay home until the discharge is clear in color.
 If your child becomes ill at school, we will call you to come and take your child home as soon as possible.

 If your child goes home because of illness, they may not return to school that same day for afternoon or evening activities.

-If head lice are discovered on a student, we will send that student home and notify all parents in the class about the outbreak.
-We will carefully check all students in the class where lice were found, as well as the classes of that student’s siblings.
+If head lice are discovered on a student, we will send that student home and notify all parents in the class of a case in the class.
+We expect all parents to carefully check their students in the class where lice were found, as well as the classes of that student’s siblings.
 Upon the student’s return to school, he or she will be carefully checked to be certain there are no live or hatching eggs remaining.